Swasth-Apps/swasth.co/src/pages/blog/cbt-vs-dbt.md

 ![dbt coach](/img/dbt-coach-app.png "CBT Vs DBT")

 The world has changed, and we have tools and technology for almost everything.
-Swasth has developed feature-rich solutions like [CBT Companion](https://www.swasth.co/cbt-companion/) and [DBT Coach](https://www.swasth.co/dbt-coach/) for augmenting the experience of the therapy sessions.
+Swasth has developed feature-rich apps for specific evidence-based treatment modalities like [CBT Companion](https://www.swasth.co/cbt-companion/) and [DBT Coach](https://www.swasth.co/dbt-coach/) for augmenting the experience of the therapy sessions.

-Engage better with your therapist using this robust [Behavioral Health Platform](https://www.swasth.co/).
+You can also get help with clinicians and coaches who specialize in specific issues by using our [Behavioral Health Platform](https://www.swasth.co/).

 <!--EndFragment-->